 -Suggest that a letter (or petition) goes out to the whole community for residents to support need for more interim mitigation.
 Volunteer needed.

 - ideally meet with City to review interim mitigation plan for this year.
-Although generally agreed (EPARC Infrastructure vote) upon that Sunnyside will not be fully protected for the 2017 flood season, it is not fully agreed the actions and level of protection needed in addition to currently provided.
+It has been agreed (EPARC Infrastructure vote) that with the 2016 City plans Sunnyside will not be protected for a repeat of the 2013 flood.
+It was also agreed that more protection is required and for this reason the Interim Mitigation Group has been formed.
 Contact : Chris Johnson needs to be clarified.

-A)Community Emergency Plan lead: We do not have have a leader and need to recruit one.
-Ideally this person will liase with the facility manager to ensure the HSCA Facility Emergency plan is up to date.
+A)Community Emergency Plan lead: We do not have a leader and need to recruit one.
+Ideally this person will liaise with the facility manager to ensure the HSCA Facility Emergency plan is up to date.

 B) Community Emergency Plan review-see attached document